 About Mountain Marigold Plants

-They are upright, evergreen to semi-evergreen shrubs which can grow 3-6 feet (.91-1.8 m.) tall and wide.
+They are upright, evergreen to semi-evergreen shrubs which can grow 3 to 6 feet (1-2 m.) tall and wide.
 They are true marigold plants, and their foliage is described as heavily scented like marigold with a hint of citrus and mint.
-Because of their light citrus scent, in some regions they are known as tangerine scented marigolds.
+Due to their light citrus scent, in some regions they are known as tangerine scented marigolds.

 How to Grow Bush Marigold Plants